 169 Haven Street, Moeraki

 Now that your appetite is fired up, continue down Haven Street and find yourself at Fleurs Place which is just a minute or two away on foot.
 This storied restaurant is the work of Fleur Sullivan and has been drawing foodies to its doorstep since 2002.
-The menu is built upon what’s already here in Moeraki; kai moana, locally grown fruits and vegetables and lots of foragable greens and garnishes.
-On the chalkboard out front you’ll find a list of the ‘Filleted fish today: our fish from the Moeraki boats’.
+The menu is built upon what’s already here in Moeraki; kai Moana, locally grown fruits and vegetables, and lots of foraged greens and garnishes.
+On the chalkboard out front, you’ll find a list of the ‘Filleted fish today: our fish from the Moeraki boats’.
 To try them all go for the platter which features five fresh fillets of different types of fish atop steamed organic vegetables and homemade sauces.
-This dish is enough to feed a few and goes perfectly with other Fleurs favourites like the seafood chowder, smoked potteed eel and other delicacies like Titi (muttonbird).
-Whatever you order, familiar or new, a visit to Fleurs place is a chance to have some “naturally good” food that’s caught here, gathered here, grown here, prepared here and enjoyed here.
+This dish is enough to feed a few and goes perfectly with other Fleurs favourites like seafood chowder, smoked potted eel and other delicacies like Titi (muttonbird).
+Whatever you order, familiar or new, a visit to Fleurs place is a chance to have some “naturally good” food that’s caught here, gathered here, grown here, prepared here, and enjoyed here.

 Explore: Elephant Rocks